florianm/shiny-timeseries/instructions.md

 For univariate time series, the CSV **must** have:

-* one column "datetime" with a quoted string of an ISO8601 date and time with or without timestamp (`2014-12-31T23:56:59+08:00` or `2014-12-31T23:56:59` assuming GMT+08), or
+* one column "datetime" or "Datetime" with a string of an ISO8601 date and time with or without timestamp (`2014-12-31T23:56:59+08:00` or `2014-12-31T23:56:59` assuming GMT+08), or
-* one column "date" with a quoted string of an ISO8601 date (preferred `2014-12-31` over `31-12-2014`),
+* one column "date" or "Date" with a quoted string of an ISO8601 date (preferred `2014-12-31` over `31-12-2014`),
 * one column with the univariate dependent variable labelled alphanumerically (preferred "value")

 Example: